baggiiiie/coffeeee/docs/architecture/database-schema.md

 ## Database Relationships

+- **One-to-Many**: User → Coffees (each coffee is owned by exactly one user)
 - **One-to-Many**: User → BrewLogs (one user can have many brew logs)
-- **One-to-Many**: Coffee → BrewLogs (one coffee can have many brew logs from different users)
+- **One-to-Many**: Coffee → BrewLogs (each coffee can have many brew logs from its owner)
-- **Many-to-Many**: Users ↔ Coffees (through brew logs, users can try many coffees and coffees can be tried by many users)

 ## Data Integrity Constraints

 - **User uniqueness**: Email and username must be unique across all users
 - **Rating validation**: Brew log ratings must be between 1-5
-- **Foreign key constraints**: Brew logs must reference valid users and coffees
+- **Foreign key constraints**: Coffees must reference a valid owner user; brew logs must reference valid users and coffees
-- **Cascade deletes**: When a user is deleted, all their brew logs are deleted
+- **Cascade deletes**: When a user is deleted, all their coffees and brew logs are deleted
 - **Cascade deletes**: When a coffee is deleted, all associated brew logs are deleted

 ---